-- Cheat Sheet on CMS Medicare Payments for Behavioral Health Integration Services - Federally Qualified Health Centers and Rural Health Clinics.
+- Cheat Sheet on CMS Medicare Payments for Behavioral Health Integration Services Federally Qualified Health Centers and Rural Health Clinics.
 University of Washington AIMS Center.
 2019. - 2.
 Behavioral Health Integration Services MLN Booklet.
 CMS.
 Updated March 2021.

-Interprofessional Consults (ICs).
+E-Consults aka Interprofessional Consults.
 This patient-centered option for referrals for consults is underutilized and is an excellent option for clinicians and their patients living in rural areas, as long as the patient does not need to be seen in person.
 Medicare does not reimburse RHCs for any interprofessional consultation codes.
 Still, it is a great option to expand access and serve patients.
-Consider whether an IC is most appropriate for each specialist and ascertain if the specialist is willing to engage in an IC.
+Consider whether an e-consult is most appropriate for each specialist and ascertain if the specialist is willing to engage in an e-consult.
 See Interprofessional Consultation - A Patient-Centered Referral Option.